Chemistry higher tier

 ---|---|---|

-However none of these carboxylic acids can be used as monomers for the same reason we met for the alcohols, we need the reactive functional group, the carboxyl group, on both ends of the molecule.
-This leads us to another homologous series of carboxylic acids, the diacids.
-These are similar to the carboxylic acids you have previously met but they have the carboxyl group on both ends of the molecule.
-The first two members of this homologous series of diacids is shown below.
+However none of these carboxylic acids can be used as monomers in a condensation polymerisation reaction for the same reason we met for the alcohols above; the reactive functional group (the carboxyl group) needs to be on both ends of the molecule.
+This leads us to another homologous series of carboxylic acids; the dicarboxylic acids or diacids.
+These are similar to the carboxylic acids you have previously met but they have the carboxyl group functional group on both ends of the molecule.
+The first two members of this homologous series of dicarboxylic acids are shown below.

 ---|---|---|

-Esters are made in a condensation reaction between an alcohol and a carboxylic acid, as shown below, here the alcohol ethanol undergoes a condensation reaction with the carboxylic acid ethanoic acid to make the ester ethylethanoate:
+Now recall that Esters can be made in a condensation reaction between an alcohol and a carboxylic acid, as shown below.
+Here the alcohol ethanol undergoes a condensation reaction with the carboxylic acid ethanoic acid to make the ester ethyl ethanoate and water:

-However no polymerisation reaction is possible because once the ester is formed the reaction is effectively finished as the alcohol and acid cannot react further.
-However if we replace the alcohol with a diol and the acid with a diacid then once the ester is formed the reaction can still carry on as the alcohol and acid still have reactive functional groups on the end of the molecules, this is shown below:
+However no polymerisation reaction is possible using these reactants because once the ester is formed the reaction is effectively finished as the alcohol and the carboxylic acid cannot react further.
+However if we replace the alcohol with a diol and the carboxylic acid with a dicarboxylic acid then once the ester linkage is formed the reaction can still carry on as the diol and dicarboxylic acid still have reactive functional groups on the end of the molecules; this is outlined below:

 This reaction can effectively carry on as the ester molecule has a reactive hydroxyl group